 In a nutshell

 Position papers are important.
-Knowing if the position paper will be read only by the chair or by the delegates should be taken into account when choosing what to write and focus on in the paper.
+Knowing if the position paper will be read only by the chair or by the delegates should be taken into account when choosing what to write and focus on.
+Position paper format should be taken into account but not at the expense of quality.

 A position paper should accomplish three goals: